Paradoxxs/Paradoxxs.github.io/_posts/2022-6-22-Pratical threat intelligence.md

-Intelligence lifecycle, is an very high level process that can be mapped to multiple sources, SIGINT, HUMINT, etc.
+The intelligence lifecycle is a high-level process that can be mapped to multiple sources, such as SIGINT, HUMINT, etc. It consists of six stages:

 1. Direction
 2. Collection